Marshall Scholarship: Evolution

-The number of scholars increased to thirty in 1973, forty in 1991, and 44 between 2004-2007.
+The number of scholars increased to thirty in 1973, forty in 1991, and 44 between 2004 and 2007.
 In 2010, the commission decided to offer a limited number of one-year awards.
 In 2016, the Foreign Office announced that forty scholars had been selected, a 25 percent increase over the originally planned 32, with Foreign Office Minister Alok Sharma calling it a demonstration of how "resolute Britain is in its commitment to the special relationship."